YJK-forDev/YJK-forDev.github.io/_pages/about.md

 News!
 ======
+- 2024.08.16
+  + I arrived in Madison.
+Can't wait to have an amazing time here!

 - 2024.04.15
   + I joined UW-Madison CS as a PhD student.
 Looking forward to continue my research with badgers 🦡